IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Observations and Data Reduction

 IGR J12580+0134 was first identified as a luminous X-ray flare in the nucleus of NGC 4845, consistent with a TDE.
 The event was traced by follow-up \textit{XMM-Newton} observations in January 2011 and is widely interpreted as the disruption of a substellar object by a low-mass supermassive black hole \citep{nikolajuk2013tidal}.

 Spectral analyses of the 2011 observations reveal a heavily absorbed power-law continuum with photon index $\Gamma \approx 2.2$ and hydrogen column density $N_{\rm H} \sim 7\times10^{22}\,\mathrm{cm^{-2}}$, characteristic of an accreting source.
-The average 2–10 keV flux reached $\sim6\times10^{-11}\,\mathrm{erg\,cm^{-2}\,s^{-1}}$, confirming the extreme luminosity of the flare \citep{nikolajuk2013tidal}.
+The average 2--10 keV flux reached ${\sim6\times10^{-11}\,\mathrm{erg\,cm^{-2}\,s^{-1}}}$ during the flare \citep{nikolajuk2013tidal}.
 Moreover, the X-ray light curve follows the canonical $t^{-5/3}$ decline expected from fallback accretion after tidal disruption, providing strong support for the TDE interpretation \citep{Rees1988}.

 Despite continued multiwavelength monitoring, \citet{Perlman2022} analyzed new late-time \textit{Swift}/XRT observations obtained during the 2016 radio flare, together with archival \textit{Swift} and \textit{XMM-Newton} data from \citet{nikolajuk2013tidal}.
 They reported no statistically significant X-ray brightening during the 2016 radio flare.
 Because the individual observations had limited counts, \citet{Perlman2022} co-added the final three Swift datasets to improve the signal-to-noise ratio, producing a single flux measurement that we adopt and display in Figure~\ref{fig:multi-wave}.